Nam Chau Kopitiam In Ipoh Old Town

 Ambiance

-They may have put up some vintage décor, lights and have a large mural on one of the walls, but it still comes across as something between an old-school kopitiam and a very simple café.
+They have retained some vintage décor, lights and a large mural on one of the walls.
+Now, instead of coming across as something between an old-school kopitiam and a very simple café, they look like a modern kopitiam.
+Complete with a glass front and air-conditioning!

 Wall Mural At Restoran Nam Chau In Ipoh